Le Roman de Silence: Sex and gender

 Gender in the text could be seen as binary.
 Silence's cross-dressing complicates this binary and creates a confusing identity for her as she struggles to determine how she should behave.
 After several advances by Queen Eufeme the narrator describes Silence as, "li vallés qui est mescine" (l.
 3785), "the boy who is a girl".
 This demonstrates the narrators preference of the masculine identity of Silence, seeing as male pronouns are repeatedly used throughout the poem.
 The 'boy who is a girl' implies that her behavior, garb, appearance reveals her gender, while her biological sex falls secondary.
 A personal statement of preferred gender identity of Silence is never mentioned beyond the discussions with the allegorical characters of Nature and Nurture.
 Nature holds that the truth is in the body; that Silence's true identity lies in her biological sex.
-On the other hand, Nurture argues that Silence's brave and manly activities have made her a formidable and respectable knight, thus determining her gender.
+On the other hand, Nurture argues that Silence's brave and manly activities have made him a formidable and respectable knight, thus determining his gender.
 This view of knighthood and armor (an example of gendered clothing) as exclusively male once again reflects the binary nature of gender.
 There is the potential to view this story through a transgender lens.
 At the end of the work, when Silence is revealed to be a girl, nature has to do work reshaping his body to appear more feminine.
 The fact that this transformation was necessary could suggest that Silence was more than just disguised as a man.
-This act complicates the ending of the tale as it presents a possibility that perhaps the binary has some wiggle room after all and maybe Silence is less content with his final transformation to be female than one may at first think.
+This act complicates the ending of the tale as it presents a possibility that gender is not a binary after all and maybe Silence is less content with his final transformation to be female than one may at first think.

 Additionally, the rhetoric of the Narrator points to the complications that arise when describing Silence's cross-dressing.
 In some cases, the Narrator describes her actions as "concealment" or as masking the truth.
 In others, her behavior is described as changing or altering.
 These variances in the dynamic of the rhetoric indicate the complexities that even the Narrator faces when discussing Silence's cross-dressing in terms of her gender identity.

 Critics discuss the motives and interpretation of the poem with the central question "Is this romance ultimately misogynist or philogynous?"
 Some argue that the character of Silence frees women from the oppressive traditional gendered social expectations, as others discuss the anti-feminist tones used to define other female characters by their gender stereotypes.